todd/restume/README.md

 RESTume was built by [Todd Bealmear](http://dd0t.com) to provide his resume as an API.

+You can see it in action at [resume.dd0t.com](http://resume.dd0t.com).

 The resource list is below, but you can also check out the source on [GitHub](https://github.com/toddward/RESTume).
 A few notes on the source: